catalystneuro/neuroconv/docs/developer_guide/testing_suite.rst

 Running GIN tests locally
 =========================

-`neuroconv` verifies the integrity of all code changes by running a full test suite on short examples of real data from the formats we support.
+NeuroConv verifies the integrity of all code changes by running a full test suite on short examples of real data from the formats we support.

 The testing suite is broken up into sub-folders based on the scope of functionalities and dependencies you wish to test.